etianen/django-reversion/docs/admin.rst

     admin.site.register(YourModel, YourModelAdmin)

-**Note:** If you've registered your models explicitly using the :ref:`low level API <api>`, then the admin class will honour the configuration you specify there.
+**Note:** If you've registered your models using the :ref:`low level API <api>`, the admin class will honour the configuration you specify there.
 Otherwise, the admin class will auto-register your model, following all inline model relations and parent superclasses.

 You can also use ``VersionAdmin`` as a mixin with another specialized admin class.